Tools I use

 - Generally, I use GNOME because I love its simplicity and design.

-- Casually, you may see my driving Sway or Hyprland; wlroots is a cool project.
+- I used to use Sway and Hyprland; wlroots is a cool project.

 Text editors